xeelee/boxil-api/README.md

 # Description
 Simple NodeJS middleware app, that connects to [Box API](https://developer.box.com/reference/), authenticates users using their Box credentials (OAuth) and exposes resources serving NES/Famicom rom files for the frontend application purpose.
-See working example at [titil.pl](https://boxil.titil.pl).

 # Commands
 Run the application